jddixon/magicsack/ghpDoc/index.md

 subdirectory of `.magicsack`, `uDir` will be erased if the system permits.

 This operation is irrevocable.
-If the correct passphrase is supplied, all information on the user's machine relating to the `magicsack` installation will be erased, unless somehow otherwise protected by the system.
+If the correct passphrase is supplied, all information on the user's machine relating to the `magicSack` installation will be erased, unless somehow otherwise protected by the system.